 What is Kamon in Japan?

-A Kamon represents the family’s status and origin, the meaning and wishes.
+A Kamon represents the family’s status and origin, meaning, and wishes.
 Every family in Japan has at least one Kamon, which was originally engraved on ceremonial clothing, furnishings, tombstones, and other items.
-During the Edo period (1603-1867), the number of family crests increased explosively and their use flourished.
+During the Edo period (1603-1867), the number of family crests increased explosively, and their use flourished.

-Many entities in Japan has pictorial marks (kind of logo symbol) .
-Shinto shrines, Buddhist temples, schools, and even local governments have logo symbols, however, they are not Kamons.
-Kamon (家紋) literally means family crest in Japanese.
+Many entities in Japan have pictorial marks (a kind of logo symbol).
+Shinto shrines, Buddhist temples, schools, and even local governments have logo symbols; however, they are not Kamons.
+Kamon (家紋) means family crest in Japanese.

-Today, it is not unusual for even Japanese people to be unaware of their own family crests.
-But not a few foreigners find it truly fascinating and value a lot.
+Today, it is not unusual for even Japanese people to be unaware of their family crests.
+But not a few foreigners find this genuinely fascinating and value it highly.

 Japanese Family Crest: List of the Lineage Symbols